 Step-in Harness

 The step-in harness is probably one of the easiest harnesses to put on your cat.
 It consists of a chest piece and straps that form two holes – one for each of your cat’s legs.
 Your cat steps in the harness, you pull it up against their chest, and it buckles behind their shoulder blades.
-Because there are no straps that go around your cat’s neck, you don’t have to worry about any pressure being put on your cat’s throat.
-It is a no-fuss, comfortable harness.

 PROS